-The School of Art is committed to offering a fine arts curriculum in a liberal arts context with diverse and vital programs for the study of the visual arts in Northern California.
+The School of Art is committed to offering a fine arts and art history curriculum in a liberal arts context with diverse and vital programs for the study of the visual arts in Northern California.
 Its programs foster development of specialized skills, encourage personal creative direction, and promote understanding of the history and cultural traditions that shape artistic expression.

 B.A.
 Major in Art